bramley/phplist-plugin-contentareas/README.md

 ## Version history ##

     version         Description
-    1.3.0+20151113  Improve display of repeat buttons
+    1.4.0+20151119  Changes to work with the latest View in Browser plugin 1.3.0+20151113  Improve display of repeat buttons
     1.2.2+20151023  Internal changes
     1.2.1+20151018  Internal change to work with the latest View in Browser plugin